 After reading a review on the @essexham website I decided to take a look at the world of DMR and the MD-380 seemed like a good place to start.
-The radio is available from ebay for around £100 including programing lead, software and delivery !
+The radio is available on eBay for around £100 including programming lead, software and delivery!
 If you want to purchase from the UK, with support then I would suggest you look towards Taylor Made RF for around £149.

 So the basics, the radio is 1w or 5w, 280g weight and is supplied with a 2,000mA battery.
 You can program the radio with up to 1,000 channels and will operate between 400 and 480 MHz.
 VHF versions are available, but most DMR repeaters are UHF at this time.

-If you decide to go down the self service route you will need to register your call sign and obtain a “unique” number.
-This number will need to be programmed in once you receive your radio, so the addition of a USB programing cable is very helpful.
+If you decide to go down the self-service route you will need to register your callsign and obtain a “unique” number.
+This number will need to be programmed in once you receive your radio, so the addition of a USB programming cable is very helpful.

 Once you receive your DMR radio its likely to be unprogrammed and you will need to source a codeplug.
 These are available from various websites, and due to the number of repeaters coming online they can quickly go out of date.

 The structure of the DMR network has changed substantially since I first wrote this article, and many of the codeplugs have become outdated.
 New codeplugs that reflect the new structure can be found at Charlie M0PZT ham goodies website and GB7CL website.